 1- Check What You Can Paint

 Most of the utility boxes are made of metal or vinyl, installed in the garage or a backyard.

 Before you start, it’s important to check what you can paint and what you shouldn’t.

-According to utility companies, these boxes may comprise of:
+According to utility companies, these boxes may comprise:

 a) Gas Flow Meter:

-Some of these meters may have a plastic cover which should be masked and not painted.
+Some of these meters may have a plastic cover that should be masked and not painted.

 b) Energy Meter Box:

 Generally, an outside meter box includes a meter socket made of glass to measure the amount of consumed electricity in the house – it should NOT be painted.

 c) Networking Device: